Like fingerprints, every organization is unique, with different needs, regulatory requirements, and history.

 That’s why it’s so important to go through the process outlined above to understand where you can achieve an optimal return on investment, streamline processes, and increase efficiencies without affecting quality or breaking the bank.

 A typical process involves document scanning and conversion, but it’s not always necessary to scan documents immediately or all at once.
-Scan-on-demand services store physical documents securely in a remote facility, and scan and deliver the digital documents only when required.
+Digital Delivery on-demand services store physical documents securely in a remote facility and scan and deliver digital documents only when required.
 This can enable savings on office space costs and increase staff productivity.

 Active File Management

-During a recent discussion on Out of the Box Live, Access CEO Ken Davis laid out a three-tiered system to better understand the different priorities of physical records use which are:
+During this discussion, we outline how a three-tiered system can help you better understand the different priorities of physical records use which are:

 - First-tier Records: those kept with you personally (e.g. in a briefcase or home office)